qlinhta/BreastCancerDiagnostic/README.md

 #### Results:

-Overview of the results of implemented models (Logistic Regression and LDA) and `sklearn` models:

 Table 1: Results of implemented models (Logistic Regression and LDA) and `sklearn` models

 | Model               | Accuracy | Precision | Recall | F1-score |